sandiegojs/vanilla-browser-docs/docs/index.md

 ## Getting started

 This project uses the build tool [Gulp][gulp] to automate a bunch of stuff for you.
 The gulp tasks are all defined in the `tasks` directory if you're the curious type.
 They are used to compile the sources and styles found within the `app` directory and put the final compiled source and styles into the `public` directory.
-The `public/index.html` will include the final styles and scripts inside of it.
+The `public/index.html` file will include the final styles and scripts inside of it.

 Everything in the `public/` directory of this application is created by Gulp.
 Think of this as our staging area.
 We should never be messing with the files in this directory directly.
 Instead, we should be editing and changing the origin files found in the `app/` directory and running Gulp in the terminal to bundle our project.